The Teaching of Phonics

 All Key Stage 2 classes have class readers – one book per term.

-The catch up programme toe by toe is run for children in every KS2 class.
+The catch up programmes toe by toe and IDL are run for children in every KS2 class.

-In class, weekly records are made of children who have read 4 times or more and the
+In class, weekly records are made of children who have read 4 times or more .
+In

 - Daily word work sessions for all class –differentiated.